-As at March 31, 2014, the Company has a 100% interest in various early to mid-stage gold and gold-silver exploration projects in Peru: Tres Marias, Oro Queropalca, Lunahuana, Fredito, Alto Dorado and Vista Alegre.
+During the year, the Company did not renew certain concessions and thus, recorded an impairment of \$167,000.
+As at March 31, 2015, the Company has maintained its interest in its various early to mid-stage gold and gold-silver exploration projects in Peru: Tres Marias, Oro Queropalca, Lunahuana, and Alto Dorado.